 The ZooKeeper Data Directory contains files which are a persistent copy of the znodes stored by a particular serving ensemble.
 These are the snapshot and transactional log files.
-As changes are made to the znodes these changes are appended to a transaction log, occasionally, when a log grows large, a snapshot of the current state of all znodes will be written to the filesystem.
-This snapshot supercedes all previous logs.
+As changes are made to the znodes these changes are appended to a transaction log.
+Occasionally, when a log grows large, a snapshot of the current state of all znodes will be written to the filesystem and a new transaction log file is created for future transactions.
+During snapshotting, ZooKeeper may continue appending incoming transactions to the old log file.
+Therefore, some transactions which are newer than a snapshot may be found in the last transaction log preceding the snapshot.

-A ZooKeeper server will not remove old snapshots and log files, this is the responsibility of the operator.
+A ZooKeeper server will not remove old snapshots and log files when using the default configuration (see autopurge below), this is the responsibility of the operator.
 Every serving environment is different and therefore the requirements of managing these files may differ from install to install (backup for example).